143 miles (231 km) | |

 The average frequency per day from Rome to Florence is:

-However, we recommend checking specific travel dates for your journey between Rome and Florence as scheduled services by bus, flight or train can vary by season or day of the week.
+However, we recommend checking specific travel dates for your trip between Rome and Florence as scheduled services by train, bus or flight can vary by season or day of the week.

-These are the most popular departure and arrival points when traveling from Rome to Florence:
+These are the most popular departure and arrival points from Rome to Florence:

 The following travel companies offer services from Rome to Florence: